 Rainbow refers to a kind of arc visible in the sky, caused by the refraction and dispersion of the Sun's light by the rain.
 Also, it can form by water droplets present in the atmosphere.

-Rainbows can be of full circles.
+Rainbows can be full circles.
 However, the observer usually sees only an arc formed by illuminated droplets over the ground and on a line centralized from the Sun to the observer's eyes.

 The arc depicts red on the outer part and violet on the inner side in a primary rainbow.
 This rainbow type is purely caused by light being refracted when entering a droplet of water and reflecting inside on the droplet's back, and again refracted when leaving it.

-Considering the double rainbow, a second arc is seen outside the primary arc and has the order of its reversed colors, consisting of red on the inner side of the arc.
+Considering the double rainbow, a second arc is seen outside the primary arc and has the order of its reversed colours, consisting of red on the inner side of the arc.
 This happens by the light being reflected twice on the droplet's inside before leaving it.

 The Seven Colors of Rainbow

 The seven colours of the rainbow or VIBJYOR meaning or VIBGYOR full form can be given below.

 Red is the rainbow's first colour.
 Moreover, this colour has the longest wavelength.
 Also, according to Christianity, this arc resembles Archangel Uriel that represents energy and wisdom.